Close

 • Supporting documents specific to your visa category

 Ensure all documents are legalized and translated by authorized translators if required.
+For online applications, prepare digital copies in JPEG or PNG format.

-Step 3: Application Form Completion
+Step 3: Online Registration and Application Form Completion

-Step 4: Appointment Scheduling and Submission
+Step 4: Arrival Card Submission

 Step 5: Fee Payment